MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/gmtime-gmtime32-gmtime64.md

 Both the 32-bit and 64-bit versions of **`gmtime`**, [`mktime`](mktime-mktime32-mktime64.md), [`mkgmtime`](mkgmtime-mkgmtime32-mkgmtime64.md), and [`localtime`](localtime-localtime32-localtime64.md) all use one common `tm` structure per thread for the conversion.
 Each call to one of these functions destroys the result of any previous call.
 If *`sourceTime`* represents a date before midnight, January 1, 1970, **`gmtime`** returns `NULL`.
 There's no error return.

-**_gmtime64**, which uses the `__time64_t` structure, enables dates to be expressed up through 23:59:59, December 31, 3000, UTC, whereas **`_gmtime32`** only represent dates through 23:59:59 January 18, 2038, UTC.
+**_gmtime64**, which uses the `__time64_t` structure, enables dates to be expressed up through 23:59:59, December 31, 3000, UTC. **`_gmtime32`** only represent dates through 23:59:59 January 18, 2038, UTC.
 Midnight, January 1, 1970, is the lower bound of the date range for both functions.

 **`gmtime`** is an inline function that evaluates to **`_gmtime64`**, and `time_t` is equivalent to `__time64_t` unless `_USE_32BIT_TIME_T` is defined.
 If you must force the compiler to interpret `time_t` as the old 32-bit `time_t`, you can define `_USE_32BIT_TIME_T`, but doing so causes **`gmtime`** to be in-lined to **`_gmtime32`** and `time_t` to be defined as `__time32_t`.
 We don't recommend that you do this, because it isn't  allowed on 64-bit platforms.
 In any case, your application may fail after January 18, 2038.